-Use a Chromebook as a kiosk
+Use a Chromebook as a kiosk (for developers only)

-Note: To run your Chromebook in kiosk mode, you need to buy a Chrome Enterprise, Chrome Education, or single-app kiosk device management license.
+- You’ll need to buy a Chrome Enterprise, Chrome Education, or single-app kiosk device management license.
 To learn the cost and how to purchase a license, contact any authorized reseller.

 Before you begin

 Before you turn on kiosk mode, make sure to:

 - Download a kiosk app from the Chrome Web Store or create your own.

 - Check if your Chromebook is managed.

 Note: If you're using your Chromebook at work or school and want to use your Chromebook to develop kiosk apps, ask your administrator to go to the Chrome admin panel and change your kiosk settings.

 - If you haven't yet, sign in to your Chromebook.

 - At the top right, select More .